nosoop/netnsplice/README.md

 [[proxies]]
 # it can also listen on / forward to a Unix stream (TCP) socket
+listen.path = '/var/run/service.sock'

 # the listening socket can have its ownership and access permissions set
-listen.path = '/var/run/service.sock'
+# if not running as root, the user will need CAP_CHOWN and CAP_FOWNER capabilites respectively
 listen.group = 'www-data'
 listen.chmod = 0o600

+forward.host = '127.0.0.1'
+forward.port = 8080

 # the forwarded socket may also be inside a network namespace (if on Linux)
-# if you'd like to, you will need to run the application as a user that is capable of setns
+# if not running as root, the user will need CAP_SYS_ADMIN capabilities to use setns
 # you will also need to install as 'netnsplice[netns]' (with the 'netns' extra)
-forward.host = '127.0.0.1'
-forward.port = 8080
 forward.nspath = '/var/run/netns/isolated'
 ```